 You Should Sing With The Right Posture

-Most singers lack proper posture during their early days.
+Most western vocal singers lack proper posture during their early days.
 Good singing posture is when you have an aligned spine and unbent joints.
 It’s a great idea to practice breathing from your tummy so when you inhale your lower abdomen will expand.

-Breathing this way with a straightened spine, feet firmly planted on the ground, an erect head and relaxed shoulders greatly increases your intake of oxygen, which is very important for singers.
+Breathing this way, with a straightened spine, feet firmly planted on the ground, an erect head and relaxed shoulders greatly increases your intake of oxygen, which is very important for singers.
 A proper singing posture not only improves your breathing but optimises it resulting in a voice that sounds better.
 It is also essential that you relax your tongue, throat and upper body when singing.

 Train Your Voice Like an Athlete

-It is absolutely necessary to use the correct singing techniques and to not overuse your voice.
+It is absolutely necessary to use the correct western vocal singing techniques and to not overuse your voice.
 And just like for an athlete it is necessary for singers also to have a balanced and healthy diet as well as get adequate rest.
 Dr. Wendy LeBorgne, a singing voice specialist and voice pathologist, in fact, compares singers to vocal gymnasts stating that they also traverse their artistic range easily and flexibly.

 She notes that gymnasts are highly disciplined and spend many hours perfecting their skills.
 Which is why she says that they are more likely than the layman to get injured.
 Professional singers in her view carry the same risks and thus must be careful about taking adequate periods of rest and recovery amidst their rigorous practice schedules to perform to their optimal best.